Vidimensional/awsprofile/README.md

 # awsprofile

-Manage different aws profiles easily on Bash.
+Manage different aws profiles easily on the shell.

+You can find a previous implementation in Bash in the branch [bash_implementation](https://github.com/Vidimensional/awsprofile/tree/bash_implementation).

 ## Installation